radiantlogic-v8/documentation-new/documentation/architect-guide/concepts.md

 Figure 7: Authentication Process Example

+>[!note]
->**NOTE: RadiantOne includes an interception/hook scripting mechanism that allows for defining custom logic needed to evaluate passwords.**
+>RadiantOne includes an interception/hook scripting mechanism that allows for defining custom logic needed to evaluate passwords.

 **Delegating authentication:**
 <br>The authentication request is rephrased into a bind request compatible with the underlying directory, properly routed to that directory for processing, and the authentication response is returned to RadiantOne which in turn responds with a bind pass or fail message to the application.
 This is the default functionality if the underlying data source is an LDAP directory.
 See the diagram below depicting this example.